AhmedReda-7/AhmedReda-7/README.md

 ## Guess what, I'm a Developer 😂!!

-- 🌱 I’m currently learning everything 😂
+- 🌱 I’m currently learning
 - 👯 I’m looking to collaborate with others
 - 🥅 2022 Goals: Learn more about DevOps